Joseph Andrews (film): Critical reception

+Rotten Tomatoes gives it a rating of 45%.

 The Monthly Film Bulletin wrote: "Hoping, no doubt, to repeat the box-office success of Tom Jones (Hugh Griffith is called back for a repeat performance as Squire Western), Richardson unhappily misses out all down the line.
 Firth is no Finney (leaving aside the fact that the insipid Joseph is singularly lacking in Tom's gumption); the sexual encounters are, it seems, motivated more by desperation than exuberance or, in Joseph's case, when he finally makes love to the passive girl, by an incongruously clichéd romanticism; a parade of stars walk on and off, none (like David Warner, as the odious Blifil) leaving more than a momentary impression; the episodes (elegantly linked by the narrator in Tom Jones) tumble randomly on top of each other. ...
 Fielding's redeeming asides are missing and even the incidental pleasures of Michael Hordern's Parson Adams, a workmanlike, worried-bloodhound performance from an accomplished character actor, cannot offset the sense of déja vu which pervades this musty enterprise."

 Sight and Sound wrote: "Joseph Andrews ... was a shamelessly blatant attempt at reviving past glories that reassembled many of the ingrethents behind the Oscar-winning Tom Jones (1963) a Henry Fielding source novel, John Addison score, Hugh Griffith's Rabelaisian Squire Western and some visual innuendo involving asparagus.
-The later film certainly has its sprightly comic moments, and British stars-potters will be in seventh heaven, but its self-conscious bawdiness becomes wearying when accompanied by little discernible satirical point.
+The later film certainly has its sprightly comic moments, and British star-spotters will be in seventh heaven, but its self-conscious bawdiness becomes wearying when accompanied by little discernible satirical point.
 Peter Firth and Natalie Ogle are prettily blank-faced as the romantic leads, though Ann-Margret's turn as the scheming Lady Booby shows unexpected range."